timabe/googleID/README.md

 ```

+## Shiny/RMarkdown via JavaScript auth plugin

-You can also login via javascript in RMarkdown documents, but this requires the dev version of googleAuthR.
+Alternatively, you can also login via javascript in RMarkdown documents, but this requires the dev version of googleAuthR.
 A demo and how to of this is available in this RMarkdown document: https://mark.shinyapps.io/googleAuthRMarkdown/

 ## Whitelist